Zacharie Astruc

 Zacharie Astruc (23 February 1833 in Angers – 24 May 1907 in Paris) was a French sculptor, painter, poet, and art critic.

+Biography

-He was an important figure in the cultural life of France in the second half of the 19th century, and participated in the first Impressionist exhibition of 1874 and also in the Exposition Universelle of 1900.
-As an art critic, writing primarily between 1859–72, he was a strong defender of Courbet, and was one of the first to recognize the talent of Manet.
+Astruc was an important figure in the cultural life of France in the second half of the 19th century, and participated in the First Impressionist Exhibition of 1874 and also in the Exposition Universelle of 1900.
+As an art critic, writing primarily between 1859 and 1872, he was a strong defender of Courbet, and was one of the first to recognize the talent of Manet, who he had befriended as early as 1854, or 1857 at the latest.
 He also defended Monet, Whistler, Carolus-Duran, Fantin-Latour, and Alphonse Legros.
+Art historian Michael Fried has written that Astruc "more than any other writer spoke for Manet's generation" and that "between 1859 and 1863 the young Astruc may have been the best critic of new art in France."

+Astruc had a very wide range of artistic interests, both in subject and in form.
+Before becoming most well-known as a sculptor, he was a writer, critic, painter, playwright, and composer.

+Astruc was a hispanophile, well versed in the art and literature of Spain.
+After his own trip to Spain in 1864, he helped prepare the itinerary for Manet's only trip to Spain in 1865 by sending him a "long and effusive" itinerary, and later praised Manet's Spanish-inspired paintings as the work of "the artist who revealed Spain to the French."
+Astruc helped to promote a widespread revival of interest in El Greco's paintings.
+He wrote a song dedicated to the Spanish dancer Lola de Valence in 1863, which was printed with a reproduction of a painting by Manet of de Valence as cover art.